Full Great Dane Painting Video (breakdown below)

 Finishing the Great Dane Puppy Painting with Highlights & Details

-For this last step, I use a smaller brush.
+And for this last step, I use a smaller brush.

-Fur texture and multicoloured highlights are achieved by alternating between deepening shadows and adding bright highlights.
+When painting black dogs and other dark fur, the texture and multicoloured highlights are achieved by alternating between deepening shadows and adding bright highlights.
 These small details draw your eye to lifelike details all around the dog’s face and eyes.

 This portrait of Buddy is just over life-sized, at 24″ x 30″.
 As you can see, this size looks wonderful on the wall!